• Skip to primary navigation

 Wonton wrappers are arranged on a work surface.
 Each has meat, sauerkraut, and swiss cheese on top.
 A hand sprinkles caraway seeds over them.

-5 - Fold one corner of the wrapper across the filling layers, pressing down to the other side of the wrapper.
+Fold the bottom corner of the wrapper across center of each egg roll wrapper, pressing down to the other side of the wrapper.

 A hand is shown folding a corner of a wonton wrapper over the filling that's arranged in the middle of that wrapper.

-6 - Use a pastry brush and some water to dampen the two side corners.
+Use a pastry brush and a dab of water to dampen the two side / opposite corners.

-7 - Fold them in to the center, gently pressing excess air out from the filling as you go.
+Fold the 2 opposite corners in to the center, gently pressing excess air out from the filling as you go.

 A hand is shown folding a corner of a wonton wrapper over the filling that's arranged in the middle of that wrapper.

-8. Apply a little water to dampen the remaining corner edges and roll the popper carefully towards that corner, sealing all filling in as you go.
+Apply a little water to dampen the remaining edges of the wrapper and roll the popper carefully towards that corner, sealing all filling in as you go.

 A baking sheet has 8 Reuben Rolls arranged on it, ready to go into the oven.